HCA-Healthcare/elixir-mllp/README.md

 iex> MLLP.Client.send(s3, HL7.Examples.wikipedia_sample_hl7() |> HL7.Message.new())
 ```

-***In this example starting a sender on another server other than localhost will fail and a warning will be logged on the server***
+***In this example starting a client on another server other than localhost will fail and a warning will be logged on the server***

 `[warn]  Failed to verify client {ip, port}, error: :client_ip_not_allowed`